 The most common "per minute" rates for composition:

-74% of game audio professionals have a Bachelor's degree or higher
+Four in five game audio professionals have a bachelors degree or higher

 You can view the complete report here

 In 2012, The game development web site, Gamasutra, published the results of their annual game developer salary survey.
 That year, the results were somewhat puzzling, with “audio” salaries coming in higher than every other discipline except “business and management.”